AceDataCloud/OpenAIAPI/docs/openai_images_generations_api_integration_guide.md

 ## Image Link Format Parameter `response_format`

-The last image link format parameter `response_format` also has two types, the first one `b64_json` is to Base64 encode the image link, while the other one `url` is a regular image link that can be viewed directly.
+The last image link format parameter `response_format` also has two types, the first type `b64_json` is to Base64 encode the image link, while the second type `url` is a regular image link that can be viewed directly.

 The image link format parameter is set to `url`, the specific settings are shown in the figure below: